 -How to store: Keeps up to 1-2 weeks in the refrigerator in a plastic bag; can last for 4-5 months, if stored like beets, preferring cold and moist conditions.

-WINTER SQUASH: You will receive some of the following varieties:
+WINTER SQUASH/PIE PUMPKIN: You will receive the following:

 *Acorn (small, green ribbed squash with pale yellow flesh)